 Shit, son!
-You want some more?
+You city boys never give up?

 From out of nowhere HOPHEAD ONE appears, close to FORREST'S back, leans his weight on FORREST, keeping him from standing.
 HOPHEAD ONE hooks a forearm under FORREST'S chin and pulls his face up to the sky.